Skip to main content

 In standards-based assessment, marks are awarded to students to reflect the level of performance they have achieved.
 This means that you can:

-• provide much richer information about what you expect your students to achieve by describing what they need to know and can do
+• provide much richer information about what you expect your students to achieve by describing what they need to know and be able to do

 • differentiate between those students who are performing well and those who aren't